 An included part is a part that is included in a product by default.
 For example, parts 504 and 506 are automatically included in product 502. for example, when a configuration user chooses the product definition product 502, the parts 504 and 506 are automatically included in the configuration.
-A required choices classification specifies that a choice among a group of parts has to be made to create a valid product configuration.
-For example, product 502 (e.g., automobile) can include a color group 518 containing red required choice.
+45 relationship 612 are used to define relationships between A required choices classification specifies that a choice among a group of parts has to be made to create a valid product configuration.
+For example, product 502 (e.g., automobile) can include a color group 518 containing red (part 508), green (part 510) and blue (part 512) that is a ${50}$ required choice.
 In configuring a product, the user must choose a color in this group to create a valid product configuration.
 Parts 514 and 516 are optional parts.
 An optional part is not required for a valid configuration.

 A product line is defined as a set of related products.
-The 50 invention provides the framework for defining a product line.
+The 55 invention provides the framework for defining a product line.
 To define a product line: all parts (components) in the product line are entered into parts catalog 204.
 An instance in products definition 208 is created that identifies parts from parts catalog 204 that are assigned to a product.
-Part 55 relationships 206 can also be defined for the product.
-Maintenance System
+Part 60 relationships 206 can also be defined for the product.
+Maintenance System example.

-Parts catalog 204, part relationships 206, and product definition 208 are created and maintained using maintenance system 202.
-While any method can be used for creation and 60 maintenance, a graphical user interface (GUI) is preferably used.
-A text editor could also be used for data entry, for example.
 FIG. 6 provides an example of a GUI screen used in maintenance system 202 according to an embodiment of the present invention.
-One who uses the GUI screen (a 65 maintainer) can define a product (e.g., an automobile).
+One who uses the GUI screen (a maintainer) can define a product (e.g., an automobile).
 A product definition is used by a configuration user to configure a system defined in maintenance system 202.
 Parts catalog 204 uses a database or other type of storage and retrieval capability, for example, to store information about its parts (e.g., part number, description, price, etc.).